-Audius has recently struck a partnership with TikTok, enabling artists who have a presence on both platforms to take their music and incorporate it into their TikTok content.
-This is a surefire way to, allow artists greater exposure, and bring Audius to a mainstream audience.
-It is a beneficial deal for all and will hopefully boost the popularity of the project and its respective artists.
+Audius struck a partnership with TikTok, enabling artists who have a presence on both platforms to take their music and incorporate it into their TikTok content.
+This was a way to allow artists greater exposure and bring Audius to a mainstream audience.

 Despite launching an initial version in 2018, the duo behind the platform were already facing difficulties and criticism.
 Regardless of the purpose of the platform — to allow independent artists to upload, host, and monetize their music — there was also a problem with pirated material.